Justice Department charges North Korean over WannaCry, Sony hack

 "This group's actions are particularly egregious as they targeted public and private industries worldwide – stealing millions of dollars, threatening to suppress free speech, and crippling hospital systems," FBI director Christopher Wray said in a statement.

-All three versions have similar coding, indicating that they had the same creator, according to the criminal complaint.
+All three versions of WannaCry have similar coding, indicating that they had the same creator, according to the criminal complaint.

-While it's unlikely that any North Korean hacker would be extradited to face trial in the US, the Justice Department has used its "Name and Shame" strategy for multiple nation-state hackers.
+While it's highly unlikely that a North Korean would be extradited to the US, the Justice Department has used its "Name and Shame" strategy for multiple nation-state hackers.

 "Their attacks have costed organizations all over the world tens of millions of dollars in damage," Alperovitch said.
 "One of the most important steps taken towards achieving effective cyber deterrence is the attribution of these attacks and holding the perpetrators accountable, as we witnessed today by the announcement of the US Department of Justice."

-If arrested and found guilty, Park would face a maximum of 25 years in prison over his computer fraud and wire fraud charges.
+If found guilty, Park would face up to 25 years in prison.

-The Treasury Department has also launched a series of sanctions against Park, as well as Korea Expo Joint Venture, the front company he claimed to work for.
+The Treasury Department has launched a series of sanctions against Park and against the Korea Expo Joint Venture, the company he claimed to work for.

 "We will not allow North Korea to undermine global cybersecurity to advance its interests and generate illicit revenues in violation of our sanctions," Treasury Secretary Steven Mnuchin said.

-Sen. Mark Warner, a Democrat from Virginia, said Thursday's indictment was an "important step in making clear to our adversaries that these kinds of criminal activities are unacceptable."
+Sen. Mark Warner, a Democrat from Virginia, said that Thursday's indictment is an "important step in making clear to our adversaries that these kinds of criminal activities are unacceptable."

-Steve Rodhouse, director general of the UK's National Crime Agency, said the WannaCry attack "has shown that cyberattacks have real-world consequences and can cause enormous reputational and financial damage to businesses of all sizes.
-The Wannacry attack highlighted that cyber crime affects not just the country's prosperity and security, but also affects our everyday way of life."
+Steve Rodhouse, director general of the UK's National Crime Agency, said the WannaCry attack "highlighted that cybercrime affects not just the country's prosperity and security, but also affects our everyday way of life."

 First published Sept.
 6, 8:14 a.m.
 PT.